Wednesday, December 4, 2024

 Three years later, she was operating The Randolph Street Community Garden full time and committing her life to teach the residents of the Washington Square Apartments, local youth, and anyone wanting to join them the benefits of gardening, accessing fresh food, and coming together as a community with a common goal.

-2.
+2. Marcia Duhart

 As a communication specialist at Meryl Lynch, Marcia Duhart trained other staff members to use computer systems.

-She retired at age 56 and embarked on a second career teaching senior citizens how to use and access digital through her brainchild, Cyber-Seniors.
+She retired at age 56 and embarked on a second career teaching senior citizens how to use and access digital technology through her brainchild, Cyber-Seniors.

 The organization promotes intergenerational exchange and diminishes ageism by partnering young teachers with older students.
 Seniors learn computer skills that help them establish stronger connections to their communities.
 Today over 300 Cyber-Seniors programs run throughout rural and urban communities within the United States.